evilmartians/evil-client/docs/headers.md

 end
 ```

-The syntax of the attribute declaration is exactly the same as of [Evil::Client::Model][model].
+The syntax of the attribute declaration is exactly the same as of [Evil::Struct][model].
 Type constraints and default values are available.

 All values for the headers will be taken from a request options: